ydydsnyd/mono/doc/docs/server-pull.md

 4. Client Q pulls with cookie 0
 5. Transaction A commits

-Client Q receives Transaction B's changes, but then is at version 2 and thus sees transaction A's changes.
+Client Q receives Transaction B's changes, but then is at version 2 and thus never sees transaction A's changes.
 It is now permanently out of sync.
 For the same reason, you should not use a timestamp like SQL `NOW()` or `Date.now()` as a global version number.

 :::